-The butyrate disk test is a rapid test for the detection of the enzyme butyrate esterase.
-When used in conjunction with characteristic morphology on a blood agar plate, typical Gram stain, and a positive oxidase test, the butyrate test is useful for the definitive identification of Moraxella (Branhamella) catarrhalis.
+The butyrate disk test is a rapid test detecting the enzyme butyrate esterase.
+When used in conjunction with characteristic morphology on a blood agar plate, typical Gram stain, and a positive oxidase test, the butyrate test is helpful for definitively identifying Moraxella catarrhalis.

 Suspected bacterial colonies are applied on the filter paper disk impregnated with bromo-chloro-indolyl butyrate (butyrate esterase substrate) and are examined for the presence of a blue color.

-Hydrolysis of bromo-chloro-indolyl butyrate impregnated in the disks by the enzyme, butyrate esterase releases indoxyl, which in the presence of oxygen spontaneously forms indigo, a chromogenic compound that appears blue to blue-violet.
-If the filter paper disk is blue in color, the organism is identified as M. catarrhalis If the disk is colorless (white), the butyrate esterase reaction is recorded as negative.
+Hydrolysis of bromo-chloro-indolyl butyrate impregnated in the disks by the enzyme butyrate esterase releases indoxyl.
+In the presence of oxygen, indoxyl spontaneously forms indigo, a chromogenic compound that appears blue to blue-violet.
+If the filter paper disk is blue, the organism is identified as M. catarrhalis.
+If the disk is colorless (white), the butyrate esterase reaction is recorded as negative.

 4-methylumbelliferyl butyrate (MUB) can also be used as a substrate.
 Hydrolysis of the MUB produces a fluorescent compound visible under UV light.